 Semiskilled Work

 Semiskilled occupations are more complex than unskilled work and simpler than skilled jobs.
 They contain more variables and require more judgment than unskilled occupations.
 The content of work activities in some semiskilled jobs may be little more than unskilled.
-Examples of semi-skilled jobs include waiters and bartenders, security guards, flight attendants, and truck drivers.
+Semi-skilled jobs include waiters, bartenders, security guards, flight attendants, and truck drivers.

 Skilled Work